digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_gcp.rst

 **Be aware that if a node has already been deployed you need to** :ref:`perform a node migration <participant_kms_migration>`.
 Simply adding the following configuration is not enough.

-In the example below, we configure a Canton participant node (called ``participant1``) to generate and store private keys in an external GCP KMS.
-The same configuration is applicable for all other node entities, e.g. domain-manager, mediators, sequencers.
+In the example below, you configure a Canton participant node (called ``participant1``) to generate and store private keys in an external GCP KMS.
+The same configuration is applicable for all other node entities, including the domain manager, mediators, and sequencers.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/aws-kms-provider-tagged.conf
    :language: none